baolhq/branded/README.md

 # Branded

-A Fire Emblem-inspired tactical RPG with D&D-style combat.
+A turn-based strategy game inspired by classic Fire Emblem titles and D&D-style combat.

 _Built with passion, caffeine, and just a little bit of frustration._

 ### What is This?

 Ever wanted to play Fire Emblem but with dice rolls?
 Welcome to Branded!
 Here, your attacks aren't just predetermined numbers—they're at the mercy of the RNG gods.
 Every swing of your sword, every dodge, every spell... it all depends on a roll of the dice.

 **Features**: